drhsqlite/fossil-mirror/www/whyallinone.md

       server and [configuring its stock HTTP server to point at the backup repository via CGI](./server/any/cgi.md).

-      Consider: if you had good backups for all of the elements in a Git + [Jira] + [Discord] + [MediaWiki] + [Sphinx] lash-up, how long would it take you to stand up a replacement?
-That lash-up certianly has more features combined than Fossil alone, but are they worth the administration and hosting costs they impose?
+      Consider: If you had good backups for all of the elements in a Git + [Jira] + [Discord] + [MediaWiki] + [Sphinx] lash-up, how long would it take you to stand up a replacement?
+That lash-up certainly has more features combined than Fossil alone, but are they worth the administration and hosting costs they impose?
+      Fossil’s feature set suffices for the SQLite project it was created to serve, as well as for many others; is your project sufficiently more complex, such that it *needs* all of those extra features and their concomitant complexity?

       Considerations such as these push many into centralized hosting servides such as GitHub, GitLab, Bitbucket, and so forth, but that